sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

 | *Y*\ :sub:`p` = *b*\ :sub:`0` + *b*\ :sub:`1` *X*\ :sub:`1p` + *b*\ :sub:`2` *X*\ :sub:`2p` + ϵ\ :sub:`p`

-Thit is, of course, the exact same equation that I used earlier to describe a two-predictor regression model!
+This is, of course, the exact same equation that I used earlier to describe a two-predictor regression model!
 The only difference is that *X*\ :sub:`1` and *X*\ :sub:`2` are now *binary* variables (i.e., values can only be 0 or 1), whereas in a regression analysis we expect that *X*\ :sub:`1` and *X*\ :sub:`2`